dbatten5/dotfiles/README.md

 The script should do roughly the following:

 1. Install some useful packages & casks via brew.
-2. Install `oh-my-zsh`.
-3. Symlink a bunch of config files found in this repo to the relevant places.
+2. Symlink a bunch of config files found in this repo to the relevant places.
-4. Install some useful python packages.
+3. Install some useful python packages.
-5. Configure some OSX settings.
+4. Configure some OSX settings.

 ## zsh

-I've leveraged the `oh-my-zsh` custom directory pattern and split out my `functions`, `aliases`, `exports` etc. into separate `.zsh` files in `zsh/custom`.

-The `alias.zsh`, `export.zsh` and `keybind.zsh` files are largely
-self-documenting.
+Functions in the `.zsh/functions` directory are autoloaded (lazy loaded) into the shell.
+Other `.zsh` files in the `.zsh` directory are directly sourced.

 ### functions

-The majority of the functions defined in `zsh/custom/function.zsh` are powered by `fzf` and are focused on the following topics:

 #### general